Valles Mines, Missouri, U S A

 the official seal of the Valle Mining Company.

-We chopped it with hatchets and drilled it with drills
+As kids, we chopped it with hatchets and drilled it with drills

 Survivor: Another of our lead Pigs discovered